-Kornit Digital is a leading manufacturer of inkjet high-speed machines for the textile industry.
-Their machines have been widely recognized for their innovative concepts and have significantly improved the sustainability of the textile industry by minimizing waste and water consumption.
+Kornit Digital is a leading manufacturer of textile production technologies for the textile industry.
+Their systems have been widely recognized for their innovative concepts and have significantly improved the sustainability of the textile industry by minimizing waste and water consumption.

-Kornit Digital’s machines are capable of printing high-quality images directly onto textiles, eliminating the need for intermediate steps such as transfer papers and reducing the use of water in the process.
-They use eco-friendly water-based inks, which are free from hazardous chemicals, making them safe for both the environment and workers in the textile industry.
+Kornit Digital’s systems are capable of printing high-quality images directly onto textiles, eliminating the need for intermediate steps such as transfer papers and reducing the use of water in the process.
+The systems are using eco-friendly water-based inks, which are free from hazardous chemicals, making them safe for both the environment and workers in the textile industry.

-Kornit Digital, a leading manufacturer of inkjet high-speed machines for the textile industry, partnered with Simumatik to develop a digital twin of their new machine during its development.
-The pilot project involved building a model of a small part of the machine, which was developed and commissioned by the Simumatik consultancy team.
+Kornit Digital, a leading manufacturer of textile production technologies for the industry, partnered with Simumatik to develop a digital twin of their new machine during its development.
+The pilot project involved building a model of a small part of the system, which was developed and commissioned by the Simumatik consultancy team.

 The components of the machine were built to respond to the same input as the real system and provide the same outputs.
 The system was assembled to mirror the real machine, with the components in the same positions and with the same connections between them.
 The Beckhoff TwinCAT software was connected to the Simumatik Platform, and the emulation model was validated against the real machine.